antzkr/Debian-13-Live-CD-USB/README.md

 - RAM - 4 GB (Normal boot)
 - RAM - 8 GB (TORAM boot)

 Anything less will make the user experience a real struggle.
 The exception is if you install the CLI environment.
-Baseline CLI environment RAM useage on a fresh boot is about 250 MB so it's possible to run it on a 1+ GB system via Normal boot - achievable for remote or headless servers.
+Baseline CLI environment RAM useage on a fresh boot is about 250 MB so it's possible to run it on a 1+ GB system via NORMAL boot - achievable for remote or headless servers.
 Even so, the more RAM the better.

 Also note that the build script can only be built from Debian-based linux desktop environments.
 Other linux derivatives such as Arch, Fedora or Slackware are not supported and build will probably fail.